We have a long list of satisfied disc replacement patients (over 1000) here are some who agreed to share their story.

 I can't tell people enough about the level of care I recived, I have golfed a little with no soreness.
 Can ride my motorcycles again with no numbness in my arms which used to occur after 10 minutes!!
 I have started to water ski again(no jumping ever again) and look forward to snow skiing again.
 My general condition and strength have improved without ever having to exercise.
 If any one is contemplating surgery I would highly recommend Dr. Ritter-Lang.
 I would not even consider having another spinal operation anywhere but there.
 I believe they are 5-10 years ahead of the U.S. doctors.
 I have no pain at all from the discs and everyone who knows me tells me they can't believe how much more mobility I have gained.

 I would again like to thank everyone for giving me my life back.
-If any prospective patients would care to call I would be happy to share my experiences with them.

 Steve, Disc Replacement C4-5 C5-6 fusion C3-4,